Andrew Grove: Personal life and education

 Grove was born as Gróf András István to a middle-class Jewish family in Budapest, Hungary, the son of Mária and György Gróf.
 At the age of four he contracted scarlet fever, which was nearly fatal and caused partial hearing loss.

 When he was eight, the Nazis occupied Hungary and deported nearly 500,000 Jews to concentration camps, including Auschwitz.
 To avoid being arrested, Grove and his mother took on false identities and were sheltered by friends.
 His father, however, was arrested and taken to an Eastern Labor Camp where he was severely tortured and forced to do slave labor.
 The father was reunited with his family only after the war.

 During the Hungarian Revolution of 1956, when he was 20, he left his home and family and escaped across the border into Austria.
 Penniless and barely able to speak English, in 1957 he eventually made his way to the United States.
 He later changed his name to the anglicized Andrew S. Grove.
 Grove summarized his first twenty years of life in Hungary in his memoirs:

 By the time I was twenty, I had lived through a Hungarian Fascist dictatorship, German military occupation, the Nazis' "Final Solution," the siege of Budapest by the Soviet Red Army, a period of chaotic democracy in the years immediately after the war, a variety of repressive Communist regimes, and a popular uprising that was put down at gunpoint... [where] many young people were killed; countless others were interned.
 Some two hundred thousand Hungarians escaped to the West.
 I was one of them.

-Soon after arriving in the United States, in New York's Catskill Resort, in 1957, he met his future wife, Eva Kastan, who was an Austrian refugee.
-They met while he held a job as a busboy and she was a waitress while studying at Hunter College.
-One year after they met, in June 1958 they married in Queens, New York, in a Roman Catholic ceremony.
-They remained married until Grove died.
-They had two daughters, Karen Grove and Robie Livingstone, and eight grandchildren.
+Shortly after arriving in the United States, Grove worked summer jobs as a busboy at a resort in New Hampshire, where he met Eva Kastan, an Austrian refugee, who was working as a waitress while studying at Hunter College.
+The two met in 1957 and married in Queens, New York, in June 1958.
+They remained married until Grove's death and had two daughters, Karen Grove and Robie Livingstone, and eight grandchildren.

 Even though he arrived in the United States with little money, Grove retained a "passion for learning."

 He earned a bachelor's degree in chemical engineering from the City College of New York in 1960.
 The New York Times stated that "a refugee became a senior in engineering."

 Grove attended and graduated with his Ph.D. in chemical engineering from the University of California, Berkeley in 1963.

+In 1995 he was diagnosed with prostate cancer.
+He described his experience in an influential cover article in Fortune in which he criticized the health care system for the lack of communication between different specialists and the unavailability of data compared to the tech industry.

 In 2000, he was diagnosed with Parkinson's disease; he became a contributor to several foundations that sponsor research towards a cure.
 He died at his home on March 21, 2016, at the age of 79; the cause of death was not publicly disclosed.